CACI-International/ergo/ergolang/user_guide/src/details/syntax.md

 # Syntax and Semantics

 This guide describes the syntax of ergo scripts.
 It starts with the basics of parsing and builds on them incrementally.
-Ergo scripts are parsed in four stages; the first 2 are tokenization and tree tokenization (to match paired tokens), which occur serially (without loading everything into memory at once).
+Ergo scripts are parsed in three stages; the first is tokenization (including some context to match paired tokens), which occurs serially (without loading everything into memory at once).
-The next 2 stages are tree parsing and expression parsing, which do load all tree-tokens into memory and recursively parse the structures.
+The next 2 stages are tree parsing and expression parsing, which iterate over all tokens and recursively parses the structures that are kept in memory.

 ## Tokenization
 Script tokenization is contextual, producing a stream of tokens which can be